aibrite/jdash-docs/src/client/basic-concepts.md

 **JDash Cloud**
 You can use [JDash Cloud](https://app.jdash.io) to store dashboard & dashlet related data.

-If you have a cloud based application and don't want to integrate Jdash backend platform into your server application this is an ideal, cheap and fast solution to get you up.
+If you have a cloud based application and don't want to integrate JDash backend platform into your server application, this is an ideal, cheap and fast solution to get you up.

 **On Premise**
-If you are a developer/company which develop applications for other customers or if you have a product which you want to embed Jdash this is the right license type for you.
+If you are a developer/company, who develops applications for other customers or if you have a product, into which you want to embed JDash, this is the right license type for you.

-You can integrate Jdash backend platform into your server application easily.
+You can integrate JDash backend platform into your server application easily.

 * If you are using NodeJs, we support it with MongoDB and MySQL.
 * If you are using Asp.Net MVC 5+, we support it with MySQL and MSSQL.
-* If you are using Net Core, we support it with MySQL and MSSQL.
+* If you are using .Net Core, we support it with MySQL and MSSQL.

 If you need other platforms/database servers just drop us an e-mail (hello@jdash.io).

 ### Custom elements
-Jdash uses W3C custom elements spec for dashlet development.
+JDash uses W3C custom elements spec for dashlet development.

-On top of this spec we developed a component framework to make dashlet development easier.
+On top of this spec, we developed a component framework to make dashlet development easier.

 Here is a sample dashlet.